We may earn money or products from the companies mentioned in this post.

 Check you’ve got a plug adapter

 So you’ve remembered your phone.
 But have you got something to charge it with?
 Without a plug adapter, all your gadgets will be pretty useless.
 It makes number 10 on The Telegraph’s holiday essentials list, just behind all the important documents (passport, insurance documents, driving license, boarding pass and so on).
-Use the rest of the list as a great last-minute checklist.
+Use the rest of the list as a great last-minute checklist before you travel abroad.

 What do you do before flying abroad?
 Share your last-minute suggestions with me.